zaldanaraul/ghostdlib/zipper/README.md

 # Zipper
-A package to easily create zip archives from single files and directories
+A package to easily create zip archives from single files and directories.